 - The agency's failure to fix the condition directly contributed to the accident.

 - The victim suffered injuries and losses as a result

 In some cases, it may be possible to show that the location had a history of similar incidents and that the government failed to rectify the problem.
 Accident claims involving governmental agencies must be filed promptly.
 Under California Government Code Section 911.2, any personal injury claim against a public entity must be filed within 180 days of the incident.

-The experienced Westminster pedestrian accident attorneys at our law firm have an excellent track record of pursuing compensation from cities and other governmental agencies on behalf of seriously injured victims and their families.
+The experienced Westminster Pedestrian Accident Lawyers at our law firm have an excellent track record of pursuing compensation from cities and other governmental agencies on behalf of seriously injured victims and their families.

-We have the conviction, the resources and the tenacity to fight against these powerful agencies and help injured victims obtain fair compensation for their injuries, damages and losses.
-Please contact us for a free consultation and comprehensive case evaluation.
+We have the conviction, the resources and the tenacity to fight against these powerful agencies and help injured victims obtain fair compensation for their injuries, damages, pain and suffering.